netbrain/zwift/docs/advanced/volume-variant.md

 ## Updating Zwift

-Zwift updates itself through its built-in launcher.
-You can also force an update by passing `--update` as an entrypoint
+When a new container image is pulled, the launch script automatically detects the version mismatch and syncs the updated files from the image into the volume.
+User data (activities, workouts, logs, preferences, screenshots) is preserved during the sync.

-argument:
+You can also force an update manually by passing `--update` as an entrypoint argument:

 ```bash
 ZWIFT_VARIANT="volume" zwift -- --update